juhakaup/WFC_dungeon_gen/documentation/project_definition.md

 ### Input/Output
 Input for the simpler model is a JSON file containing the adjacency rulse and the tile set in ascii.
 The output can be printed to the command line or saved as text.
-Input for the overlapping model is a text file and the output is the same as for the simpler model.

 ### References
 https://github.com/mxgmn/WaveFunctionCollapse